xCortlandx/fnvHashFinder/README.md

 6. Reword t8/p8 to t9/p9 and vice versa
 7. Removing generated junk words from old unverified hashes		^...........................
 8. Direct word attacks aka Dictionary Attack: Create a wordlist by finding all underscores and replace with \n , remove dupes
-9. If you have your own bruteforce technique you can inform me

-10. (Not tested yet but should be effective)
-Trim all words before the last word on raw names on all packages, now a wordlist, revert back to base, trim the last word end of every line on all packages, then trim all words before the last word on all the names on all packages, now your second wordlist to use as point A and the first wordlist created as point B. This way, we create a wordlist to slot in before the last word to work around capturing the last 2 words seperated to use against other hashes rather than creating a whole word that has 2 names together (more results).
+9. (Effective) Trim all words before the last word on raw names on all packages, now a wordlist, revert back to base, trim the last word end of every line on all packages, then trim all words before the last word on all the names on all packages, now your second wordlist to use as point A and the first wordlist created as point B. This way, we create a wordlist to slot in before the last word to work around capturing the last 2 words seperated to use against other hashes rather than creating a whole word that has 2 names together (more results).
+10. If you have your own bruteforce technique you can inform me